ICF Mentor Coaching

 Step 2: Initial Session

-Before our first session, we will look at where you are in relation to your coaching skills.
-We will explore these in relation to the ICF Core Competencies, and then discuss your intentions and priorities and develop a plan to support you reach them.
+Before the first session, you will look at where you are in relation to your coaching skills.
+Then in our first session, we will explore these in relation to the ICF Core Competencies, and then discuss your intentions and priorities and develop a plan to support you reach them.

 Step 3: Mentoring